-I suggest that Stan from Scene#2 looks like a great candidate for future promotion and I only hope that Jeff from Scene#1 does some coaching sessions or at least reads my book “Don’t Bring It To Work” to find out why he holds back emotionally.
+I suggest that Stan from Scene#2 looks like a great candidate for future promotion.
+I only hope that Jeff from Scene#1 does some coaching sessions.
+Or at least reads my emotional intelligence book, “Don’t Bring It To Work,” to find out why he holds back emotionally.

 Here is to your (and everyone’s) success,